Mitochondrial disease may be

 • Urine organic acids (39%)

-Patients see an average of 8 clinicians and often experience multiple misdiagnoses before their final mitochondrial disease diagnosis, but you can help shorten the diagnostic journey.5 When you suspect mitochondrial disease or TK2d, genetic testing is often the only way to definitively diagnose a patient.
+You can help shorten the diagnostic journey.
+When you suspect a mitochondrial disease like TK2d, order genetic testing to definitively diagnose a patient.

 Common tests for